a-littlebit/EffectSharp/README.md

 The default is `TaskScheduler.FromCurrentSynchronizationContext()`.

 **Q: What is the difference between keyed and unkeyed diff-binding?**
-Keyed diff-binding uses a key selector function to identify items uniquely, performing an inferno-optimized keyed diff algorithm, which is usually more efficient for large lists with frequent reordering.
-Unkeyed diff-binding used the specified equality comparer, performing the Heckel diff algorithm.
+Keyed binding is preferred when items have a unique identifier property, it is usually more efficient.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.